Conference on the Transdisciplinary Frontiers of Psychedelic Studies

 Legal Frameworks (Midday): Examine lessons from Oregon, Colorado, and New Jersey on how to regulate psychedelic and cannabis access.

-Public Sector Roadmaps (Afternoon): Map strategies for responsibly integrating psychedelics and cannabis into municipal and state health systems.
+Public Sector Roadmaps (Early Afternoon): Map strategies for responsibly integrating psychedelics and cannabis into municipal and state health systems.

 Economics and Data (Afternoon): Highlight financial models, reimbursement structures, and usage data that support policy and coverage decisions.